grafana/agent/docs/sources/flow/reference/components/loki.write.md

 # loki.write

-`loki.write` receives log entries from other components and writes to a Loki instance over the network using Loki's `logproto` format.
+`loki.write` receives log entries from other loki components and sends them over the network using Loki's `logproto` format.

 Multiple `loki.write` components can be specified by giving them different labels.